ufclas/UF-CLAS-DEPT/README.md

 Users with previous theme versions need to copy their settings to the Customizer.
 They will see the deprecated settings page under Appearance > Customize > CLAS DEPT Theme Settings, but these settings do not affect anything.

+### Google Analytics

+Users can type in the Tracking ID for Google Analytics in the customizer

 ### Custom Fields

 This theme can display the built-in WordPress custom fields and ACF Fields if they exist.